Louis, Dauphin of France (born 1729): First marriage

-In 1744 Louis XV negotiated a marriage between his fifteen-year-old son and the eighteen-year-old Infanta Maria Teresa Rafaela of Spain, daughter of King Philip V of Spain and his Italian wife, Elisabeth Farnese, and first cousin of Louis XV.
-The marriage contract was signed 13 December 1744; the marriage was celebrated by proxy in Madrid on 18 December 1744 and in person at Versailles on 23 February 1745.
+In 1744, Louis XV negotiated a marriage between his 15-year-old son and the 18-year-old Infanta Maria Teresa Rafaela of Spain, daughter of King Philip V of Spain and Elisabeth Farnese, and first cousin of Louis XV.
+The marriage contract was signed on 13 December 1744; the marriage was celebrated by proxy in Madrid on 18 December and in person at Versailles on 23 February 1745.

-Louis and Maria Teresa Rafaela were well-matched and had a real affection for each other.
+Louis and María Teresa Rafaela were well matched and had a real affection for each other.
 They had one daughter, Princess Marie Thérèse of France (19 July 1746 – 27 April 1748).
-Three days after the birth of their daughter, Louis's wife, Maria Teresa Rafaela, died on 22 July 1746.
+Three days after the birth of their daughter, María Teresa Rafaela died on 22 July 1746.
 Louis was only 16 years old.
 He grieved intensely at the loss of his wife, but his responsibility to provide for the succession to the French crown required he marry again quickly.

 In 1746, Louis received the Order of the Golden Fleece from his father-in-law, King Philip V of Spain.

 Second marriage

-On 10 January 1747, Louis was married by proxy in Dresden to Maria Josepha of Saxony, the 15-year-old younger daughter of Frederick Augustus II, Prince-Elector of Saxony and King of Poland, and his wife Archduchess Maria Josepha of Austria.
-A second marriage ceremony took place in person at Versailles on 9 February 1747.
+On 10 January 1747, Louis was married by proxy in Dresden to Maria Josepha of Saxony, the 16-year-old younger daughter of Augustus III, King of Poland and Elector of Saxony, and Archduchess Maria Josepha of Austria.
+A second marriage ceremony took place in person at Versailles on 9 February.